PeterCamilleri/mysh/README.md

-ruby       | Help on the show ruby command. show       | Help on the show command. usage      | Help on mysh usage options. vls        | Help on vls internal mysh command.
+ruby       | Help on the show ruby command. show       | Help on the show command. usage      | Help on mysh usage options. mls        | Help on mls internal mysh command.
 {{         | Help on mysh handlebars.